 The tradition of the father giving away his daughter has its underpinnings from the days of betrothals and arranged marriages.
 Daughters were considered their father's "property" and it was the right of the father to give his child to the groom.
 In some cultures, the groom "bought" his right to the bride.
 Thankfully, times and cultures have largely changed, but the tradition continues a symbol that he approves of the marriage.

-Not every father and daughter will want to have this part of the ceremony, although a father walking his daughter down the aisle is a well accepted and sometimes touching part of the ceremony.
+Not every father and daughter will want to include this part of the ceremony, although a father walking his daughter down the aisle is a well-accepted and sometimes touching part of the ceremony.

 Now, it will seem like you, Dad, are putting your daughter literally and figuratively into the arms and care of someone who is barely ready to accept the responsibility.
 But it is a wonderful gesture of confidence in your new son-in-law and should be done graciously.

 What About Non-Traditional Ceremonies?

-Some dads may feel a little squeamish about their daughter and her fiancé writing their own vows, or being married on a mountain top or somewhere even more exotic.
+Some dads may feel a little squeamish about their daughter and her fiancé writing their own vows, or being married on a mountain top or somewhere even more distant.
 Those feelings are understandable.
 But it is important for dad to generally "go with the flow" unless safety is at stake.
 For example, no matter how much I love my daughter, I would not attend a ceremony that involved skydiving.
-So take the high road here and let your daughter, her mother and the groom and his mother have their way.
+So take the high road here and let your daughter, her mother, and the groom and his mother have their way.

 The Toast or Speech

 One fun tradition at weddings is to have the wedding party together for either a rehearsal dinner or a post-wedding ceremony dinner.
 The father of the bride is expected to take a dominant role in the program at this special event if one is held.
 In most such settings, whether at a dinner or at the wedding, the best man toasts the bride, the maid of honor toasts the groom, and the father of the bride offers a speech or toast for the couple.

 The following is a list of wedding toasting do's and don'ts from the Getting Remarried website.